-England finally claimed the biggest prize in women’s rugby after losing to New Zealand in each of the last three World Cup finals.
+One highlight came in 2014 when England claimed the biggest prize in women’s rugby by beating Canada in the World Cup final.

-Former England head coach Woodward, who guided the men to World Cup glory in 2003, tweeted: "Massive congrats to @EnglandRugby ladies-only get one chance at this usually and you delivered - brilliant and enjoy it all."
+Former England head coach Clive Woodward, who guided the men's team to World Cup glory in 2003, tweeted: "Massive congrats to @EnglandRugby ladies-only get one chance at this usually and you delivered - brilliant and enjoy it all."